alexKleider/phInfo/README.md

 `Raspberry Pi` as user `pi` and run the following command after first substituting your chosen password inside the single quotes:

-        export MYSQL_PASSWORD='your-chosen-db-password'
+        export MYSQL_PASSWORD='db-password'

 Next source the following script which brings in Pathagar and carries out the necessary configurations.
-The second last command in this script takes a very long time to complete.
+Be patient since this script takes a very long time (largely because of "pip install -r requirements.pip".)

         ./pathagar-setup.sh

 ### Add Another Static Content Site

+Still need to document this.

 <div></div>